VFPX/GoToDefinition/.github/CONTRIBUTING.md

-# How to contribute to IntellisenseX
+# How to contribute to GoToDefinition

 ## Bug report?
 - Please check [issues](https://github.com/VFPX/ObjectExplorer/issues) if the bug is reported